-A permanent Community Information Centre (CIC) will be opened to the public and staffed by CGU Monday to Friday, from 9am to 5pm.
-The CIC is planned to be located as part of the site offices at West Botany Street Rockdale with easy access and a central location for community members and stakeholders.
-Signage directing visitors to the CIC will be installed.
+A permanent Community Information Centre (CIC) is open to the public and staffed by CGU Monday to Friday, from 9am to 5pm.
+The CIC is located as part of the site offices at West Botany Street Rockdale with easy access and a central location for community members and stakeholders.
+Signage directing visitors to the CIC is installed.
 The CIC will be open to the public 40 business days prior to the start of construction.
-The community will be advised of the location of the CIC via the Project interactive website portal, community information materials and updates.
+The community is advised of the CIC location and hours of operation is via the Project interactive website portal, community information materials and updates.